 - If confronted, remain in your locked vehicle and remain courteous and polite.

 If you were the victim of a road rage accident, you need the help of an experienced car accident attorney to negotiate your settlement with the negligent driver’s insurance company so your rights are protected and you receive proper compensation.
-Find out how our skilled legal team can help by calling our office to schedule your complimentary case evaluation.
+Contact us online or callus directly at 816.471.5111 to find out how our skilled legal team can help by requesting your complimentary case evaluation.